SEO Content Optimizer 8/10

 Content Audit pays for itself in time savings.
 Running content refreshes across a large library is dramatically faster with Surfer’s audit tool than doing it manually.

 Still pricier than the budget alternatives.
-At $49/mo, the Discovery plan is more reasonable than the old $89/mo entry point, but it’s still over three times what Frase charges.
+At $49/mo, the Discovery plan is more reasonable than the old $89/mo entry point, but Outranking still bundles a comparable workflow at $19/mo.
 If you’re only publishing 2-3 articles per month, the per-article cost adds up compared to cheaper options.

 NLP suggestions sometimes push toward over-optimization.
 Surfer’s term list can be aggressive.
 Blindly chasing a perfect score by cramming in every suggested term leads to awkward, keyword-stuffed paragraphs.
 We learned to treat the suggestions as a checklist to review, not a set of requirements to satisfy completely.